open-toolchain/tekton-catalog/toolchain/README.md

 # Open-Toolchain related tasks

-- **toolchain-publish-deployable-mapping**: this task creates or updates a toolchain deployable mapping for the toolchain [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
+- **toolchain-publish-deployable-mapping**: This task creates or updates a toolchain deployable mapping for the toolchain [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 This task relies toolchain endpoints described in [IBM Toolchain API](https://otc-swagger.us-south.devops.dev.cloud.ibm.com/swagger-ui?url=https://otc-api.us-south.devops.dev.cloud.ibm.com/spec/swagger.json#/toolchain_deployable_mappings).

 **WARNING: These tasks needs to run on Kubernetes cluster with minimal version 1.16.
 If you are using your own Delivery Pipeline Private Worker to run your tekton pipeline(s), ensure your cluster is updated to this version at least.**